 I’ve divided this article into three steps.

-• First things first, we take a look at the basis for a secure WordPress website, the hosting provider.
+- First, we look at the basis for a secure WordPress website, the hosting provider.

-• In the second step, we install the plugin “WP STAGING” to create a safety net when installing new plugins or themes.
-In order to restore the WordPress website quickly, in the worst case due to a successful hacking attack, we have also going to set up a backup plugin.
+- In the second step, we install the “WP STAGING” plugin to create a safety net when installing new plugins or themes.
+We will also set up a backup plugin to restore the WordPress website quickly, in the worst case, due to a successful hacking attack.

-• In the last step, we set up the security plugin “iThemes Security” to prevent attackers from being able to gain access to our website.
+- In the last step, we set up the “Solid Security” security plugin to prevent attackers from accessing our website.

 Choosing the Right Hosting Provider

-Let’s start with the foundation of your website’s security, the hosting provider.
+Let’s start with your website’s security foundation: the hosting provider.

-There are so many web hosts out there, the vast majority of them meet the minimum requirements for WordPress, but choosing one from the crowd can be time-consuming.
+There are so many web hosts out there, and most meet the minimum requirements for WordPress, but choosing one from the crowd can be time-consuming.

 1. PHP version 7.4 or greater.